digital-futures-academy/airport-challenge/ChallengeInfo.md

 | airport | airportCapacity@Integer | @capacity(size) | @Integer |
 | size    | @integer                | -               | -        |

-1. test the airport can take a capacity
+1. test the airport can take a capacity.
-2. the airport capacity can be changed
+2. test the airport capacity can be changed.

 ```